Sino-/ft_42_cli/README.md

 ## Setup

+Note: Look for me in the lab if you have any questions.

 1. Create your own 42 application
 	- Go to: https://profile.intra.42.fr/oauth/applications/new
 	- You just need a name and a redirect_uri.
 You may use the following: